EXCLUSIVE: Boy with autism left alone on bus

 EAST NEW YORK, Brooklyn (WABC) --A young boy was left alone on a bus for hours - now, the driver is under arrest.

-Philomen Polycarpe, 58, is accused of endangering the welfare of a child a child with autism named Elijah Streety.
+Philomen Polycarpe, 58, is accused of endangering the welfare of a child with autism named Elijah Streety.
 Dwonna Johnson is the child's mother.

 "I don't understand - how could you forget a child on the bus?
 If you take a look, you would have seen him," says Johnson.